kotori-y/Scopy/docs/user_guide.rst

 >>> props
 {'MW': 229.07, 'Vol': 235.2, 'SAscore': 2.96}

-When user needs to calculte properties of a set of molecules, :mod:`scopy.druglikeness.druglikeness` module can be used for the fast implementaiton.
+When user needs to calculte properties of a set of molecules, another module in :mod:`scopy.druglikeness` package, :mod:`scopy.druglikeness.druglikeness` module can be used for the fast implementaiton.

 >>> import os
 >>> from scopy import ScoConfig